-Island kitchens are considered to be most functional of all kitchen layouts.
+Island kitchens are considered to be the most functional of all kitchen layouts.
 An island layout features appliances and kitchen cabinets on one or both sides, and it also includes an additional work surface.
-This work surface lies separate to the main benchtops and looks like an island on the floor, hence the name.
+This work surface lies separate from the main benchtops and looks like an island on the floor, hence the name.

 Island kitchen layouts are ideal for those people who want to transform their kitchen space into a social hub.
-Such layouts offer plenty of space to cook and entertain guests, and they seamlessly integrate with open plan living spaces.
+Such layouts offer plenty of space to cook and entertain guests, and they seamlessly integrate with open-plan living spaces.

 2. U-Shaped kitchens